Dent Price Reaches $0.0008 on Major Exchanges (DENT)

 Dent Token Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as Dent directly using U.S. dollars.
-Investors seeking to acquire Dent should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Dent using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Dent directly using US dollars.
+Investors seeking to trade Dent should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Dent using one of the aforementioned exchanges.

 Receive News & Updates for Dent Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Dent and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.